Opened on the Denny Branch (Scottish Central Railway).

 This was a single platform terminus, although the line skirted south of the platform and continued west as a goods and mineral line to Herbertshire Colliery Pit No 2, Stoneywood Goods and Carrongrove Paper Mills.
 The station had a single platform and the line approached from the east.

-The station closed in 1930.
+The station closed in 1930 and the signal box closed in 1934.
 The remains of the Ingliston branch closed in 1965 and the line west to Carrongrove Paper Mills and east to SSEB Bonnywater Electricity Siding closed in 1971.

 The station site is cleared and now a play park, sports centre and grassed area.
 The station house remains standing, at a slightly odd angle to the surrounding roads. the trackbed east and west is a footpath.